 All around the world, digitization and automation are on the rise in the manufacturing industry.
 Brazil is a major growth market and, as such, is also investing heavily in digital technologies.
 Rio das Pedras in São Paulo is home to the headquarters of Painco.
 The company has also identified the current trend towards digitization and automation and has therefore incorporated robot-assisted welding cells into its production area.
-As a leading supplier of welded components and assemblies made from carbon steel plates, Painco serves a variety of industries – many of which operate in the yellow goods and commercial transport segments.
+As a leading supplier of welded components and assemblies made from carbon steel plates, Painco serves a wide variety of industries, in particular the yellow goods and commercial transportation sectors.
 The metal thicknesses designed for extreme applications that are used in these sectors pose enormous challenges for the company.

-The robot cells had the potential to increase productivity enormously, but the company quickly discovered that using welding systems with just 350 amperes of power meant that much of this advantage was lost, as the seam quality and welding speed did not meet expectations.
+The robot cells had the potential to increase productivity enormously, but the company quickly discovered that using welding systems with just 350 amperes of power meant that much of this advantage was lost, as the seam quality and welding speed left much to be desired.
 This resulted in large numbers of rejects and production capacity at Painco stagnated.

 Rather than adding more robot cells, all that was required to be able to produce the desired quantities was to replace the existing welding systems.
 The Fronius TPS 600i power source was the right system for the job: its peak power of up to 600 amperes combined with the transition to the Pulse Multi Control (PMC) process variant meant that the desired results could be achieved.